Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Preliminaries for Proofs

 In order to discuss properties of the limiting scalar function $\h{}$, we first introduce the SLOPE proximal operator on $(\bm y,\thet)\in\R^\p\times\R^\p$, where $\thet$ is proportional to $\blam$ and $\theta_1\geq\theta_2\geq\cdots\geq\theta_\p\geq 0$ with at least one inequality.
 We define the proximal operator as

 where $J_{\thet}(\bm b)=\sum_{i=1}^p \theta_i|b|_{(i)}$.
 In the Lasso case when the penalty parameter is a constant, the proximal operator reduces to the soft-thresholding function:

 Generally speaking, the SLOPE proximal operator in \eqref{eq:slope_prox} is \textit{adaptive} and \textit{non-separable}, in the sense that an element of the output generally will depend on all elements of the input.
 As a concrete example, we obtain via \Cref{alg:prox} that the proximal operator for SLOPE is given by

 On the one hand, the adaptivity arises from the fact that larger penalties are applied to larger elements of the input.
-On the other hand, for example, two elements of input $[13,10]$ are not directly thresholded by the penalty $[10,5]$, but rather an averaging step is triggered by the existence of the other inputs, which giving an effective threshold of $[9,6]$.
+On the other hand, for example, two elements of input $[13,10]$ are not directly thresholded by the penalty $[10,5]$, but rather an averaging step is triggered by the existence of the other inputs, which gives an effective threshold of $[9,6]$.
 This is illustrated in Figure~\ref{fig:prox}.

 Although the SLOPE proximal operator given in \eqref{eq:slope_prox} is non-separable, nevertheless, as introduced in \citet[Proposition 1]{SLOPEasymptotic}, the SLOPE proximal operator is \textit{asymptotically separable}: for sequences $\{\thet(p)\}$ and $\{\bm v(p)\}$ growing in $p$ with empirical distributions that weakly converge to distributions $\Theta$ and $V$, respectively, there exists a limiting scalar function $\h{}$ (determined by $\Theta$ and $V$) such that as $\p\goto\infty$, \be \frac{1}{p}\norm{\prox_{J}(\bm v{(p)};{\thet{(p)}}) - \h{V, \Theta} (\bm v{(p)})}^2 \rightarrow 0. \ee The work in \cite{SLOPEasymptotic} discusses many properties of this limiting scalar function, $\h{}$.
-Indeed, it can be shown to be odd, increasing, Lipschitz continuous with constant 1 and that it applies coordinate-wise to $\bm v{(\p)}$ (hence it is separable; see \citet[Proposition 2]{SLOPEasymptotic}).
-In more details, $\h{V, \Theta}(x)$ takes a scalar input, $x$, and performs soft-thresholding with a penalty adaptive to $x$ in a way that depends on $V$ and $\Theta$, meaning the input-dependent penalty $\lambda_{V,\Theta}(x)$ such that $\h{V, \Theta}(x)=\eta_{\textnormal{soft}}(x;\lambda_{V,\Theta}(x))$.
+Indeed, it is shown to be odd, increasing, Lipschitz continuous with constant 1 and applied coordinate-wise to $\bm v{(\p)}$ (hence it is separable; see \citet[Proposition 2]{SLOPEasymptotic}).
+In more details, $\h{V, \Theta}(x)$ takes a scalar input, $x$, and performs soft-thresholding with a penalty adaptive to $x$ in a way that depends on $V$ and $\Theta$, meaning there is an input-dependent penalty $\lambda_{V,\Theta}(x)$ such that $\h{V, \Theta}(x)=\eta_{\textnormal{soft}}(x;\lambda_{V,\Theta}(x))$.
 More details on the adaptive penalty function that relates the SLOPE proximal operator to the soft-thresholding function can be found in \Cref{bridge}.